supabase-community/pg-gateway/README.md

 This hook is called after the TLS upgrade has completed.
 It passes a [`state`](#state) argument which holds connection information gathered so far like `tlsInfo`.
 The callback can be either synchronous or asynchronous.

 This will be called before the startup message is received from the frontend (if TLS is being used) so is a good place to establish [proxy connections](#reverse-proxy-using-sni) if desired.
+Note that a [`detach()`](#detach) method is also available if you wish to detach from the `PostgresConnection` after the proxy has been established.

 ```typescript
 const tls: TlsOptions = {